Stuart Reid (veterinarian)

-Stuart Reid is a British veterinary surgeon, academic and higher-education leader.
+Stuart W. J. Reid is a British veterinary surgeon, academic and higher-education leader.
 He has served since January 2011 as president and principal of the Royal Veterinary College, at the University of London.

 Early life and education

 Reid graduated in veterinary medicine (Bachelor of Veterinary Science or BVMS) from the University of Glasgow in 1987.
 He completed his PhD at the same university in 1992, with a thesis entitled The equine sarcoid: molecular and epidemiological studies in Equus asinus.

 Career

 After completing his PhD, Reid worked in veterinary practice in Aberdeenshire.
 He returned to the University of Glasgow as Associate Dean (Research) in 2004 and became Dean in 2005.

 In January 2011, Reid joined the Royal Veterinary College (RVC), University of London, as president and principal.
 During his tenure at RVC, he also served as president of the Royal College of Veterinary Surgeons (RCVS) in 2014–2015.

 Royal Veterinary College

 During his tenure at the Royal Veterinary College (RVC) from January 2011, Reid oversaw substantial institutional developments.
 He led the RVC through a sustained period of financial stability, a growth in student numbers of approximately 20%, and an increase in annual income by roughly 70%.
 In May 2025, the RVC announced that he would continue as president and principal through to autumn 2028, in recognition of the strategic challenges facing veterinary education and higher education more broadly.
 In addition, he took on, in 2021, the role as chair of the Veterinary Schools Council, the representative body for veterinary schools in the UK, Ireland and the Netherlands, reinforcing his leadership in the education sector.